My thoughts on sexual harassment in Singapore and how some members of the public have been too quick to blame the victim for their misfortune

 Personally, I do admire her courage to speak up against being bullied.
 It definitely wasn’t easy for a young woman who was only 23 years old and fresh out of college.

 Victim blaming is not just a problem that women face, but also men.
 As the Association of Women for Action and Research’s executive director Corinna Lim pointed out, male victims of sexual harassment are often in a more difficult position than their female counterparts.

 This is because of long-held perceptions on masculinity and men end up feeling more “shame”, that people would think badly of them for not being able to stand up for themselves.

 As some redditors pointed out, men may also fear that other men may trivialize their experience and make jokes about them.

 To address such prejudices towards victims, male or female, I feel that public education on such issues is necessary, perhaps as part of a sex education syllabus in schools, to groom the younger generation to be more aware and sensitive towards such conduct, and also to positively influence their parents and grandparents.

 Everyone has some form of gender bias, including myself.
-However, what is important is that we all strive to learn more about such abuse and discrimination, and to be more understanding and less judgemental and dismissive towards victims.
+However, what is important is that we all strive to learn more about such abuse and discrimination, to open our minds to change beliefs which are neither accurate or helpful and to be more understanding and less judgemental and dismissive towards victims.

 This was written for Today newspaper and was first published here.